Trustees Must Keep Accurate Trust Records During Administration

 - Set up a filing system.
 It is not enough to simply keep book entries about the expenses and income relating to the trust administration.
 You also must keep copies of vouchers, receipts, and other documents that evidence disbursements, expenses, and capital transactions.
 These documents can be used later to substantiate the claims made in your accounting if a beneficiary or other party raises questions.

-Unfortunately, failing to fulfill your duties with regard to a trust accounting can start you down the road to costly trust litigation.
+Unfortunately, failing to fulfill your duties with regard to trust accounting can start you down the road to costly trust litigation.
 It is important to keep accurate records and books in order to prevent these disputes from occurring.
 We are here to help you through this process.
 We encourage you to contact us today for more information at (888) 443-6590.